 Please Note: The impacts described above are based on specific velocities and not prescribed drop heights.
 To attain the proper velocity for an impact, it is likely that the drop height will need to be adjusted to compensate for frictions inherent in most mechanical helmet testing systems.
 Height adjustments for these frictions should not account for more than 10% of the total drop height.
-Also, the 1.5% margin allowed for impact velocity reflects the uncertainties expected even for well maintained drop equipment.
+Also, the 1.5% margin allowed for impact velocity reflects the uncertainties expected even for well-maintained drop equipment.
 It is expected that drop heights will always be selected to produce, as closely as possible, the precise impact velocity as called out in the standards and adjusted for head form assembly drop mass.
+Each sample will be subjected to no more than four test impacts.
+Test impact sites shall be on or above the test line with no allowance for the cut of the helmet no matter how closely the edge of the helmet encroaches on this test line.
+However, if a test impact is sited closer than 120 mm to any previous test impact site on that sample, that impact shall be declared invalid.